srilakshmikanthanp/libio/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is an easy input output library for c especially for begineers/ This Library works on top off stdio.h but uses a input function that returns string that allocated on heap but it tracks of that with help of linked list that will be deallocated or freed after main.
+This is an easy input output library for c especially for begineers.
+This Library works on top off stdio.h but uses a input function that returns string that allocated on heap but it tracks of that with help of linked list that will be deallocated or freed after main. print function takes variable arg of char* you can conver buildin types to string easily with str that uses _Generic.

 <!-- GETTING STARTED -->
 ## Getting Started